 The nominating and corporate governance committee identifies nominees for director by first evaluating the current members of our board of directors willing to continue in service.
-Current members with qualifications and skills that are consistent with the nominating and corporate governance committee's criteria for board of director service and who are willing to continue in service are considered for re-nomination, balancing the value of continuity of service by existing members of our board of directors with that of obtaining a new perspective or expertise.
+Current members with qualifications and skills that are consistent with the nominating and corporate governance committee's criteria for board of director service and who are willing to continue in service are considered for re-nomination while, at the same time, balancing the value of continuity of service by existing members of our board of directors with that of obtaining a new perspective or expertise.

-If any member of our board of directors does not wish to continue in service or if our board of directors decides not to re-nominate a member for re-election or if the board of directors decides to expand the size of the board, the nominating and corporate governance committee identifies the desired skills and experience of a new nominee in light of the criteria above.
+If any member of our board of directors does not wish to continue in service, or if our board of directors decides not to re-nominate a member for re-election, or if the board of directors decides to expand the size of the board; the nominating and corporate governance committee identifies the desired skills and experience of a new nominee in light of the criteria above.
 The nominating and corporate governance committee generally polls our board of directors and members of management for their recommendations.
-The nominating and corporate governance committee enviews and qualification of the boards of directors of our competitors and may seek input from industry experts or analysts.
-The nominating and corporate governance committee reviews the qualifications, experience and background of the candidates.
-Final candidates are interviewed by the members of the nominating and corporate governance committee and by certain of our other independent directors as a whole, with the objective of assembling a group that can best contribute to the success of our company and represent stockholder interests through the exercise of sound business judgment.
+The nominating and corporate governance committee generally polls our board of directors of our competitors and may seek input from industry experts or analysts.
+The nominating and corporate governance committee reviews the qualification, experience, and background of the candidates.
+Final candidates are interviewed by the members of the nominating and corporate governance committee evaluates each individual in the context of our board of directors as a whole, with the objective of assembling a group that can best contribute to the success of our company and represent stockholder interests through the exercise of sound business judgment.
 After review and deliberation of all feedback and data, the nominating and corporate governance committee makes its recommendation to our board of directors.
-Historically, the nominating and corporate governance committee makes its recommendation to our board of directors.
-Historically, the nominating and corporate governance committee makes its recommendation to our board of directors.
-Historically, the nominating and corporate governance committee realises are not sufficient to identify an appropriate candidate.
+Historically the nominating and corporate governance committee makes its recommendation to our board of directors.
+Historically the nominating and corporate governance committee makes its recommendation to our board of directors.
+Historically the nominating and corporate governance committee makes its recommendation to identify an appropriate governance may in the future choose to do so in those situations where particular qualifications are required or where existing contacts are not sufficient to identify an appropriate candidate.

 The nominating and corporate governance committee evaluates nominees recommended by stockholders in the same manner as it evaluates other nominees.
 We have not received director candidate recommendations from our stockholders and we do not have a formal policy regarding consideration of such recommendations.
-However, any recommendations received from stockholders will be evaluated in the same manner that potential nominees suggested by members of our board of directors, management or other parties are evaluated.
+However, any recommendations received from stockholders will be evaluated in the same manner that potential nominees suggested by members of our board of directors, management, or other parties are evaluated.

 Under our amended and restated bylaws, a stockholder wishing to suggest a candidate for director should write to our corporate secretary and provide such information about the stockholder and the proposed candidate as is set forth in our amended and restated bylaws and as would be required by SEC rules to be included in a proxy statement.
-In addition, the stockholder must include the consent of the candidate and describe any arrangements or undertakings between the stockholder and the candidate regarding the nomination.
-In order to give the nominating and corporate governance committee sufficient time to evaluate a recommended candidate and include the candidate in our proxy statement for the 2020 annual meeting, the recommendation should be received by our corporate secretary at our principal executive offices in accordance with our procedures detailed in the section below entitled "Stockholder Proposals."
+In addition the stockholder must include the consent of the candidate and describe any arrangements or undertakings between the stockholder and the candidate regarding the nomination.
+In order to give the nominating and corporate governance committee sufficient time to evaluate a recommended candidate and include the candidate in our proxy statement for the 2021 annual meeting, the recommendation should be received by our corporate secretary at our principal executive offices in accordance with our procedures detailed in the section below entitled "Stockholder Proposals."